medusajs/medusa/packages/medusa-react/README.md

 ## Quick Start

 In order to use the hooks exposed by medusa-react, you will need to include the `MedusaProvider` somewhere up in your component tree.
-The `MedusaProvider` takes a `medusaClient` prop which will be used to interact with your Medusa backend.
-Under the hood, `medusa-react` uses the `medusa-js` client library (built on top of axios).
+The `MedusaProvider` takes a `baseUrl` prop which should point to your Medusa server.
+Under the hood, `medusa-react` uses the `medusa-js` client library (built on top of axios) to interact with your server.

-In addition, because medusa-react is built on top of react-query, you can pass an object representing react-query's QueryClient props to be passed along by `MedusaProvider`.
+In addition, because medusa-react is built on top of react-query, you can pass an object representing react-query's QueryClient props,which will be passed along by `MedusaProvider`.

 ```jsx
 // App.tsx